15 Email Overload Statistics Every Knowledge Worker Should Know in 2026

 | Complete AI digest | 5–10 min/day | Very Low | High (optimized) |

-Tools like Readless use AI to extract the key points from every newsletter, combine them into a personalized digest, and deliver it when you're ready to read—not when senders decide to hit "send."
+Tools like Readless use AI to extract the key points from every newsletter, combine them into a personalized digest, and deliver it when you're ready to read — not when senders decide to hit "send."

-What These Statistics Mean for You
+What Do These Statistics Mean for You?

 Here's an action plan based on what the research shows works: